-If you make soap, or any skin care product for that matter, you’ve most likely used coconut oil.
+If you make soap, or any skin care product for that matter, you’ve most likely used at least one of the many different types of coconut oil.
 It’s super versatile: it makes a great hard bar of soap, a moisturizing lotion, and hair treatments to die for.

 When I started making my own soap and skin care products, many moons ago, I was surprised to learn there are different types of coconut oil for the skin.